Xian-Bei/TALO/README.md

 | **[Pi3](https://github.com/yyfz/Pi3)**                              | Clone the repo into the TALO directory (e.g., `TALO/Pi3/pi3`)                                                                                                |
 | **[MapAnything](https://github.com/facebookresearch/map-anything)** | Install `mapanything` as a package into the created `talo` conda environment  ([instructions](https://github.com/facebookresearch/map-anything?tab=readme-ov-file#installation)) |

+It is also easy to integrate more advanced 3DVFMs by only formatting the prediction as a python dictionary containing the following keys
+(see `VFMs_adaptor.py` for example implementations):
 * `"org_images"`
 * `"images"`
 * `"cam2world"`